Getting Started in the Comcast Business Support Community

 - Once your post is complete, click Post

-**Pro Tip**: Posts can include hyperlinks, macros (boilerplate text), photos, and attachments.
+**Pro Tip**: Posts can include hyperlinks, macros (boilerplate text), and photos.
 The more details you can add the better.
 Remember, like with anything posted in the support community, please refrain from posting any personal/account information for your security.

 Replying To A post:

-- When you find a post you would like to answer or respond to, simply click Reply
+- When you find a post you would like to answer or respond to, simply click scroll below the post in the Comment field and start typing your comment or click Comment.

 - Once your reply is complete click Post